What is User Experience?

 Information architecture is a structural production for a website or product that allows users to realize where they are and the information they want in regard to their current location.

-Wireframes are used to display every important component of the final product, they are important guides to the way of professional development .
-One of the important points that a user experience designer should take into consideration at this stage is to use simple variables to display components, for example cross rectangles can be used to display images.
+Wireframes design: Wireframes are used to display every important component of the final product; they are important guides to the way of professional development.
+One of the important points that an experienced designer should take into consideration at this stage is to use simple variables to display components; for example, cross rectangles can be used to display images.

-wants to know that what the user is experiencing while using a service, he or she needs to test the product.
-Personal user tests are the ones which a website designer uses as a way to test a product so that he can notice the user experience by observing the user's reaction and analyzing and examining his/her reactions while using the service, and if you were not satisfied with the answer, you can make changes in the
+If a user-experience designer wants to know what the user is experiencing while using a service, he or she needs to test the product.
+Personal user tests are the ones which a website designer uses as a way to test a product so that he can notice the user-experience by observing the user's reaction and analyzing and examining his/her reactions while using the service, and if you were not satisfied with the answer, you could make changes in the website design.

-Finally, it should be noted that the set of activities that should be done by a user experience designer has no ending, after launching a product or a service they should always be up to date and learn the tools of updating regularly, as a result, they will own a high quality website and the experience that user gets from using the website will be the best.
-The other point is that in huge companies there is a specialized or professional person for each part of the activities of a user experience designer and the task is done as a team work, for instance, one of them is Information architecture and the other one is the researcher and etc., a user experience designer can choose working in companies.
+Finally, it should be noted that the set of activities that should be done by a user-experience designer has no end; after launching a product or a service, they should always be up to date and learn the tools of updating regularly.
+As a result, they will own a high quality website, and the experience that user gets from using the website will be the best.
+The other point is that in huge companies, there is a specialized or professional person for each part of the activities of an experienced designer and the task is done as teamwork, for instance, one of them is Information architecture, and the other one is the researcher and etc., a user-experience designer can choose working in companies.

-To create a positive user experience, a positive user relationship must be established first, when the user establishes a good relationship with the service, he/she will eventually gain a good experience, we must take a point into consideration that if a user fixes at least one of his/her needs and a high quality service can establish a good relationship with the product, and this is an important point that is considered by product designers.
+To create a positive user experience, a positive user relationship must be established first; when the user establishes a good relationship with the service, he/she will eventually gain a good experience; we must take a point into consideration that if a user fixes at least one of his/her needs and high quality service can establish a good relationship with the product, and this is an important point that is considered by product designers.